aparame/Autonomous_RailBot/sensor/README.md

 ## Razor IMU

-The Razor inertial measurement unit (IMU) is of 9 degree freedom
+The Razor inertial measurement unit (IMU) from Sparkfun is of 9 degree freedom

 ### Source